AvramRobert/cchess/API.md

 ```

-This creates a `Game` whereby the called himself defines the values of each tag. (you can add additional tags later on)
+This creates a `Game` wherein the caller himself defines the values of each tag. (you can add additional tags later on)

 All of these parameters are `newtype`s and `Chess` contains functions for creating each one of them.